DadCooksDinner

 1. Sort and rinse: Sort the chickpeas, removing any stones or dirt clods you find.
 Rinse the chickpeas, then put them in an Instant Pot or other pressure cooker

 2. Pressure Cook for 45 minutes with a Natural Release: Add the water, onion, and bay leaf to the pot.
-Lock the lid and pressure cook at high pressure for 45 minutes in an electric PC, or for 40 minutes in a stovetop PC.
+Lock the lid and pressure cook at high pressure for 45 minutes in an Instant Pot or other electric pressure cooker, or for 40 minutes in a stovetop PC.
 (Use Manual or Pressure Cook mode in an Instant Pot).
 Let the pressure come down naturally for 15 minutes, then quick release the rest of the pressure.

 Equipment